tsfu/airlog/README.md

 To ensure your data won't get lost in case the client storage gets cleared, use the "Export Trips" to download trips into a local JSON file.
 You can keep it safe and import them back anytime.

 ### Stats
 Some useful stats for user's travel history.
-Rankings, collections, progress, etc. The calculations are javascript data structures' utility display in `stats.js`.
+Rankings, collections, aggregations, etc. The calculations mostly use javascript data structures' utility, and can all be found in `stats.js`.
+The stats data will re-calculate everytime the trips get updated.
 This page is view only.

 ## Data